olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 title: Which Party Will Solve The Housing Crisis?
 Comparing The Manifestos
 excerpt: >-
-  It's nearly election time, and we’ve rounded up what each party is offering so you know exactly who’s promising what, how they’re planning on tackling the housing crisis, and whether you think it’s likely to make a difference.
+  It's nearly election time, and we’ve rounded up what each party is offering so you know exactly who’s promising what and how they’re planning on tackling the housing crisis.
 thumbnail_filename: ElectionHousingSquare.png
 author: Lydia Bower
-date: '2017-05-23 T00:00:00.000Z'
+date: '2017-05-24 T00:00:00.000Z'
 ---
 ![shutterstock_268679729--blog.png]({{site.baseurl}}/images/post_images/shutterstock_268679729--blog.png)